TonyLHansen/raspberry-pi-safe-off-switch/README.md

 On a 26-pin header, GPIO 7 is similarly situated at the bottom there on pin 26, next to a ground connection on pin 25.

+If you don't mind losing your I2C connectivity, an alternative choice would be GPIO 3, situated on pin 5.
+What is particularly nice about GPIO 3 is that it **also** acts as a reset pin when the computer is powered down.
+By using GPIO 3, you can use a single button for **both** an ON and OFF switch.

 Create the script on your Raspberry Pi using your favorite text editor (e.g., nano, vim or emacs), as in